bmmpxf/geoserver/doc/en/user/source/rest/api/details.rst

 API details
 ===========

-This page contains information on how the REST API architecture operates.
+This page contains information on the REST API architecture.

 .. todo:: This section needs a better intro.